 - The parent that plans to borrow must have an FSA User ID (used to sign the FAFSA)

-- To create an FSA User ID go to fsaid.ed.gov
+- To create an FSA User ID go to ed.gov

 - Select "Apply for a Direct PLUS Loan".

-- Select "Start" next to Direct PLUS Loan Application for Parents.
+- Select "Start" next to Direct PLUS Loan Application you want to apply for.

-- Complete the required fields — School & Loan Info, Borrower Info, Review Request and Credit Check & Submit.
+- Complete the required fields — School & Loan Info, Borrower Info, Review and Credit Check & Submit.

 - Note: Please make sure you select a loan for the 2019-2020 year.

 Step 2: PLUS Loan Master Promissory Note

-(Complete only if approved for a parent PLUS Loan, and you wish to take the loan.)
+(Complete only if approved for a PLUS Loan, and you wish to take the loan.)

-- The parent must go to www.studentloans.gov and log in using the parent's FSA ID.
+- The borrower must go to studentloans.govand log in using the FSA ID.

 - Select "Complete Loan Agreement (Master a Promissory Note)."

 - Select "Start" next to PLUS MPN for Parents."

-- Complete the required fields: Information, References, Terms & Conditions, and Review & Sign.
+- Complete the required fields: Information, References, review & Edit, and Sign & Submit.

 PLUS Loan options

-Loan amount: When completing the Direct Federal PLUS Loan application, parents are given the option of entering a specific loan amount, or can select the “maximum” option.
+Loan amount: When completing the Direct Federal PLUS Loan application, borrowers are given the option of entering a specific loan amount, or can select the “maximum” option.

 Things to consider when determining the amount to borrow:

 - The government charges a 4.248% fee on PLUS Loans.
 If applying for the exact balance, consider factoring in this fee to avoid a shortage.
 The origination fee will change effective 10/01/2019.